CDCgov/phdi/.github/ISSUE_TEMPLATE/06_secret_user_story.md

 ## Testing
 Does this ticket have unusual testing requirements, or new tests that will need to be created?

+## Designs
+Are there designs to reference for this ticket?

 ## Background & Context
 So what?
 Why is this functionality important to the user?